cms-jet/PFHCDataBase/README.md

 This repository contains all the records of files related to updates in PF Hadron Calibration.
 The details of each folder is as follows:

 # PDF:
-Slides/Results containing the effect of changes in PF Hadron Caliberation
+Slides/Results containing the effect of changes in PF Hadron Calibration

 # textfiles:
 To store all the text files provided by analyzers